bcgov/design-system/components/footer/README.md

 ## Behaviour
 * Ensure all links lead to correct pages
-* No changes to text when browser window size changes
+* No changes to text size or weighting when browser window size changes

 ## Accessibility
 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: